Sandwich cellularity and a version of cell theory

 \begin{Example} For the pair $(\hecke,\klbasis)$ the cells are the KL cells from \cite{KaLu-reps-coxeter-groups}.
 Explicitly, take $\K=\C(v)$ and consider the dihedral type Coxeter system $I_{2}(n)$ determined by $\dynkin[Coxeter,gonality=n]I{}$ with the left node called $1$ and the right node called $2$.
 Then we have the cell structure

 The pattern for general even and $n$ odd is the same: in the even case the diagonal $H$-cells have one more element than the off-diagonal $H$-cells, while they have the same size for $n$ odd.

-As before, the marked $H$-cells indicate strictly idempotent (diagonals) and idempotent but not strictly idempotent (off-diagonals), respectively, in the sense of \autoref{D:SandwichIdempotent}.
-This is where we use that $\K=\C(v)$ in this example, the rest works over any $\K$. \end{Example}
+As before, the shaded $H$-cells indicate strictly idempotent (diagonals) and idempotent but not strictly idempotent (off-diagonals) $H$-cells, respectively, in the sense of \autoref{D:SandwichIdempotent}.
+This is where we use that $\K=\C(v)$ in this example, the rest works for any $\K$. \end{Example}